oasysgames/oasys-docs/docs/verse-developer/3-handle-token/1-3-oft.md

 # oFT
-oFT is a Fungible Token created on Oasys hub. oFT can be bridged between the Verse layer(L2) and the Hub layer(L1).
+oFT is a Fungible Token created on Oasys Hub. oFT can be bridged between the Verse Layer(L2) and the Hub Layer(L1).

 When creating an oFT, it is necessary to create an ERC20 for each Hub (L1) and Verse (L2).

 ## How to create oFT
-From here on out, We will explain how to create an oFT, using [the code](https://github.com/oasysgames/l1-l2-bridge-tutorial/blob/main/scripts/bridge-oft.ts) in [the bride tutorial](https://github.com/oasysgames/l1-l2-bridge-tutorial) as a reference.
-This tutorial actually implements [the contract](https://github.com/oasysgames/oasys-optimism/tree/develop/packages/contracts) used in Verse and Hub.

-In this tutorial, L1 is set to Oasys testnetwok and L2 to Oasys SAND Verse.
+In this tutorial, L1 is set to Oasys Testnet and L2 to Oasys SAND Verse.
 ```typescript
 // hardhat.config.ts
 networks: {